eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/c-wallet-unit-attestation.md

 -WUA (originally?) only intended for PID/Attestation providers - also needed by RP for revocation checks - Needs to be handled
 -Highlight Selective disclosure as suggested solution

-### Clarification before final paper:
-Is "cryptographic bound" relevant to discuss?
-Can we assume batch issuance to be a common practice for solving linkability issues?
-Should we discuss the level of detail in relation to revocation - linkability?
-Should we discuss how webauthn attestations are handled?

-Should the Rulebook be moved to STS work?
-It is mainly technical and not really something that's suitable for discussion.

 ## 6 Relation to Other Topics